jasondavis/PHP-Email-Template-Parser-Class/README.md

 ## Other Info ##

-That pretty much sums up the current usage until I or you add to the current functionality and features.
+That pretty much sums up the current usage and functionality/features.

 Please feel free to send **pull request** or submit **issues** if they arise.
 This was a quick and dirty little project thrown together to fix a need on another project in a night!